radicalembodiment3/radicalembodiment3.github.io/index.md

 ## Call for contributions
 - Talk: submit your 15 minute talk
 - Poster: Or poster!
-- Short contributions (5 minutes or less): Dop you have a question or idea that you want to share with the radical embodiment community and get feedback?
+- Short contributions (5 minutes or less): Do you have a question or idea that you want to share with the radical embodiment community and get feedback?
 You can also submit a short contribution.

 How to submit: form coming soon.